 - Dueling appraisers

 Items #1-14 are common trigger events.
 Items #15-27 are common issues to be negotiated and addressed in the BSA.
 Items #22-27 are nearest and dearest to our hearts as business valuation experts.
 Arguably, valuation is the most important (and argued over) aspect of buy-sell transactions.

-The above list is intended to be a starting point for consideration by shareholders.
-They should work with their partners, attorney, CPA and business appraiser to understand and address all of these issues.
+The above list is essentially a checklist for consideration by shareholders when creating or reevaluating a Buy-Sell Agreement.
+Owners should work with their partners, corporate attorney, CPA and business appraiser to understand and address all of these issues.
 “Daunting D List” may be a better description!

 Business valuation plays a central role in buy-sell transactions and buy-sell agreements.
 Contact one of Exit Strategies’ senior advisors with any questions or for a no obligation, no cost and confidential consultation.